Published: January 23, 2007

 “for you in silence, somewhere in Italy in the mid-eighties.”

-I can’t help but think that this book is more like a book of ruminations of lost love and about someone who has moved forward in life but never moved on.
-That’s a rather hard pill to swallow, right?
-It was like Elio’s in limbo, waiting for his salvation.
-Alas, the only salvation that happened here is that Elio’s remained faithful to his heart.
-There may have been people whom he tried to love, lived with, and even be passionate about, but there could only be one Oliver for him.
-It was sad.
-It will grate on you that he hasn’t moved on.
-It will make you mad that this selfish American guy who captured the heart of this seventeen-year-old Italian boy has never returned such connection or devotion.
-At least that’s what I’ve felt from Oliver’s character.
-There was not enough regret from him.
-Oliver just moved on from that summer.
-It was just a memory for him.
-And that’s what annoyed me the most about this book.
-Oliver’s character is one selfish sonofabitch who doesn’t deserve Elio’s lifetime adoration.
-Well, that’s just me, though.
+I can’t help but think that this book is more like a collection of ruminations on lost love, about someone who has moved forward in life but never truly moved on.
+That’s a rather hard pill to swallow, isn’t it?
+It’s as if Elio is in limbo, waiting for his salvation.
+Alas, the only salvation that occurs here is Elio’s unwavering faithfulness to his heart.
+There may have been people whom he tried to love, lived with, and even felt passionate about, but there could only be one Oliver for him.
+It’s a sad reality.
+It’s unsettling to realize that he hasn’t moved on.
+It’s infuriating to think that this selfish American man, who captured the heart of a seventeen-year-old Italian boy, has never reciprocated such a deep connection or devotion.
+At least, that’s the impression I got from Oliver’s character.
+There doesn’t seem to be enough regret from him.
+Oliver simply moved on from that summer; it’s just a memory for him.
+And that’s what frustrated me the most about this book.
+Oliver’s character comes across as one selfish individual who doesn’t deserve Elio’s lifetime of adoration.
+Well, that’s just my perspective, though.

-Overall, the writing for me was almost reminiscent of Alire-Saenz’ style.
-Still, perhaps Aciman’s went overboard resulting to mostly hifalutin dialogues.
-I rolled my eyes several times but knew that the ending should at least be hopeful or, if not hopeful, for someone that is not Oliver.
+Overall, the writing, for me, was almost reminiscent of Alire-Saenz’s style.
+However, Aciman perhaps went overboard, resulting in mostly pretentious dialogues.
+I rolled my eyes several times but hoped that the ending would at least be hopeful, or if not hopeful, for someone other than Oliver.
 Alas, it’s a disaster.
-I don’t blame the author for this.
-I just regret investing so much time caring for Elio.
+I don’t blame the author for this; I just regret investing so much time caring for Elio.
 And no, I’m not calling Oliver by his name.

 I am hoping that I’d like the movie more.